TCC WORLDWIDE ONLINE CONFERENCE

-All presenters are required to register online and pay the conference fee ($99 USD; $179 USD after March 31).
-Group rates for faculty and students are available.
-Contact Sharon Fowler for details <email@example.com>.
+All presenters are required to register online and pay the conference fee ($99 USD; $129 USD after March 31).
+Group rates for participants from a single campus are available.
+Contact Sharon Fowler for details <firstname.lastname@example.org>.

 This conference is held entirely online using a web browser to access live sessions and related content.
-A computer equipped with headphones, a microphone and broadband Internet access is highly recommended.
+A computer equipped with headphones and microphone as well as broadband Internet access is highly recommended.

 SPONSORS & VENDORS

-This event is a partnership between TCCHawaii.org and LearningTimes.org.
-Additional support is provided by faculty and staff at the University of Hawaii.
+This event is a collaboration between TCCHawaii.org and LearningTimes.
+Volunteer faculty and staff worldwide provide additional support.

 # # # # #